cuiyongbo/hello-world/my_wiki/english_notes.rst

 | MWC
 | Full: Mobile World Congress
 |
-| MWC: Why do smartphones look so alike?| Is smartphone hardware treading water while industrial designers wait for bendy screens and other flexible, futuristic components to make more radical model possible? [曲面屏]
+| MWC: Why do smartphones look so alike?
 | The reaction from many rivals, including Huawei, HTC, and LG, appears to have been to hold off their own flagship launches until later in the year. [旗舰机]
 | But the world changed in 2007 when Steven Jobs pulled the IPhone out of his pocket, and had what became the dominant design.
 | We've since gravitated to the black rectangle with a touchscreen as the form factor of choice, and it feels like we've now reached a technology plateau where firms compete by offering marginal | changes around the edges.